-Having said that, if you’re only interested in electric cookers, you can use the energy efficiency to compare models.
+If you’re only interested in electric cookers, you can use the energy efficiency rating to compare models.
 The current scale for new appliances ranges from A+++ for the most efficient, to D for the least efficient.
 Be aware that there’s some variation in each grade though, so one A rated cooker might be more efficient than another.

-For a like-for-like comparison, it’s worth looking at the average running costs, also provided on the energy label.
+For a like-for-like comparison, you can look at the average running costs, which are provided on the energy label.

 One of the biggest differences between cookers in terms of energy costs is the fuel they use.

 We highlight some of the benefits of electric and gas in our Cooker Types section.
 However, when it comes down to running costs, there is a clear winner.

 Which? has found out that if you use a cooker for an average of five hours a week, you’ll pay £17 a year for a gas model and £40 for an electric appliance.

 New technology is helping to make electric cookers more efficient.
 Induction hobs are particularly good as they don’t heat anything except the pan and its contents.
 However, gas cookers are still generally viewed as more efficient, as the required heat is met quickly.

 Size also affects a cooker’s energy efficiency.
 As larger appliances take more energy to heat up than smaller ones, it’s worth making sure you’re buying the smallest cooker you can use.
 But, remember that you might need extra capacity every so often, for parties or Christmas dinners.

 There are certain things you can do to increase the efficiency of the way you cook.

 Cooking on the hob uses less energy than using the oven, so it may be worth having a stir-fry rather than a roast chicken when you can.
 If this is something that appeals to you, you might want to look for a model with a good hob.